A generalized conditional gradient method for dynamic inverse problems with optimal transport regularization: The algorithm: theoretical analysis

 We prove sublinear convergence for Algorithm \ref{alg:core}.
 The convergence rate is given in terms of the functional distance \eqref{def:residual} associated to $T_{\alpha,\beta}$.
 Throughout the section we assume that $f \in \Ltwo$ is a given datum, $\alpha, \beta >0$ are fixed regularization parameters and \ref{ass:H1}-\ref{ass:H3}, \ref{ass:K1}-\ref{ass:K3} as in Section \ref{sec:assumptions} hold.
 The convergence result states as follows.

 \begin{thm} Let $\{\mu^n\}$ be a sequence generated by Algorithm \ref{alg:core}.
 Then $\{T_{\alpha,\beta}(\mu^n)\}$ is non-increasing and the residual at \eqref{def:residual} satisfies

-where $C>0$ is a constant depending only on $\alpha,\beta$ and $f$.
+where $C>0$ is a constant depending only on $\alpha,\beta$, $f$ and $K_t^*$.
 Moreover each accumulation point $\mu^*$ of $\mu^n$ with respect to the weak* topology of $\M$ is a minimizer for $T_{\alpha,\beta}$.
 If $T_{\alpha,\beta}$ admits a unique minimizer $\mu^*$, then $\mu^n \weakstar \mu^*$ along the whole sequence. \end{thm}

-\begin{rem} Before proving Theorem \ref{thm:convergence}, we highlight that the proof of monotonicity of $\{T_{\alpha,\beta}(\mu^n)\}$ and of the decay estimate \eqref{eq:decaytheorem}, does not make full use of the coefficients optimization step (Section \ref{subsec:optimization}) of Algorithm \ref{alg:core}.
-Rather, the proof relies on energy estimates for the surrogate iterate $\mu^s := \mu^n + s(M\mu_{\gamma*} - \mu^n)$, where $\gamma^*\in \AC^2$ is a solution of the insertion step \eqref{eq:hard_min}, $M \geq 0$ a suitable constant, and the step-size $s$ is chosen according to the Armijo-Goldstein condition.
+\begin{rem} The proof of Theorem \ref{thm:convergence} follows similar steps to \cite[Theorem 5.8]{K-Pikkarainen} and \cite[Theorem~5.4]{pieper}.
+We highlight that the proof of monotonicity of $\{T_{\alpha,\beta}(\mu^n)\}$ and of the decay estimate \eqref{eq:decaytheorem}, does not make full use of the coefficients optimization step (Section \ref{subsec:optimization}) of Algorithm \ref{alg:core}.
+Rather, the proof relies on energy estimates for the surrogate iterate $\mu^s := \mu^n + s(M\mu_{\gamma*} - \mu^n)$, where $\gamma^*\in \AC^2$ is a solution of the insertion step \eqref{eq:hard_min}, $M \geq 0$ a suitable constant, and the step-size $s$ is chosen according to the Armijo-Goldstein condition (see \cite[Section 5]{K-Pikkarainen}).
 Since $\mu^s$ is a candidate for problem \eqref{eq:min_coeff}, the added coefficients optimization step in Algorithm \ref{alg:core} does not worsen the convergence rate. \end{rem}

 \begin{proof} Fix $n \in \N$, and let $\{\mu^n\}$ be a sequence generated by Algorithm \ref{alg:core}, which by construction is of the form \eqref{eq:alg_iterates}.
-Recall that $w^n:=-K_t(K_t^* \rho_t^n - f_t) \in C(\olom)$ is the associated dual variable.
+Recall that $w^n_t:=-K_t(K_t^* \rho_t^n - f_t) \in C(\olom)$ is the associated dual variable.
 Let $\mu^*=(\rho^*,m^*)$ in $\ext(C_{\alpha,\beta})$ be a solution to the insertion step, that is, $\mu^*$ solves \eqref{eq:alg_insertion}.
 The existence of such $\mu^*$ is guaranteed by Proposition \ref{prop:wolfe equiv}.
 Without loss of generality, we can assume that the algorithm does not stop at iteration $n$, that is, $\ps{\rho^*}{w^n}>1$ according to the stopping condition in Section \ref{subsec:insertion}.
 In particular, $\rho^*\neq 0$.
 Recalling that $\ext(C_{\alpha,\beta})=\{0\} \cup \points$ (Theorem \ref{thm:extremal}), we then have $\mu^*=\mu_{\gamma^*}$ for some $\gamma^* \in \AC^2$.
 By the coefficients optimization step, the next iterate is of the form

 and the coefficients $(c_1^{n+1},\ldots, c_{N_n}^{n+1},c^*)$ solve the quadratic problem

 \textit{Claim.} There exists a constant $\tilde{C}>0$ independent of $n$ such that, if $T_{\alpha,\beta}(\mu^n) \leq M_0$, then